This post may contain affiliate links. For more information, read my disclosure policy.

 Blueberry Peach Pie Ingredients

-Bake the pie at 425°F for 10 minutes.
+- Bake the pie at 425°F for 10 minutes.
 Lower the heat to 350°F and bake it for another 30 to 40 minutes or until the crust is golden and baked through.
+I like to bake my pie pan on a baking sheet in case it spills over.

 A Few More Tips and Tricks!

-Once the pie is cooled, slice it and serve it with ice cream or whipped cream.
-You can keep leftover pie in the refrigerator for a few days.
-Just keep it covered.
+- Once the pie is cooled, slice it and serve it with vanilla ice cream or whipped cream.

 Other Favorite Pie Recipes